 Figure 3: Holdridge vegetation classification system

 It would be natural to infer that tropical soils are very fertile in order to support this high productivity.
 But, as we have seen in other instances, or general inferences about what makes sense are often incorrect -- we must look more closely at the system and analyze how it functions.
-In fact the soils are very thin and the rock below them highly weathered (Figure 4).
+In fact, tropical soils tend to be very thin and the rock below them is highly weathered with few nutrients remaining (Figure 4).

 Figure 5 shows a budget accounting that indicates nutrients are found mainly in living plant biomass and in the layer of decomposing litter; there is little nutrient content of the deeper soil, as there is in temperate-zone ecosystems.
 This suggests that plants are intercepting and taking up nutrients the moment they are released by decomposition.